-- Accurate data: With verified domains, Google can collect accurate data about your website’s performance.
+- Accurate data: With verified domains, Google can collect actual data about your website’s performance.
 This includes information such as how many people are visiting your site, what pages they are visiting, and how long they are staying on your pages.

 - Better site performance: Google can also use this data to give you insights into how your website is performing.
-This can help you troubleshoot any problems and improve your site’s overall performance.
+This can help troubleshoot any problems and improve your site’s overall performance.

 For more information on the benefits of verified domains, see Google’s help center.

-There are a few common issues that people experience when trying to verify their domains in Google search console.
+There are a few common issues that people experience when trying to verify their domains in the Google search console.
 These include:

-1. Verification code not appearing on website: This can occur if the verification code is not added to the correct page on your website or if it is hidden behind a plugin or extension.
+1. Verification code not appearing on the website: This can occur if the verification code is not added to the correct page on your website or if it is hidden behind a plugin or extension.